gabicantarini/barber-shop/README.md

-# This is a Barbershop marketplace in progress...
+# This is a Barbershop app in progress...

 # Index